Understanding the art of diplomatic dialogue is an invaluable skillset to develop and foster, regardless of your role, situation or social standing.

 Diplomatic dialogue is vital in forming and sustaining our relationships, whether these are informal (marriage partner, daughter, or companion), or a professional connection (associate, manager, or client).

-In a political sense, diplomacy has historically been referred to as the art and practice of conducting peaceful negotiations between representatives of states or nations.
-Once again, diplomatic dialogue is vital in developing and sustaining all human relationships.
+Diplomacy is the art and practice of conducting peaceful negotiations between representatives of states or nations, and diplomatic dialogue is vital in developing and sustaining all human relationships.

 We navigate our way through our life experiences in a fashion that is unique to each of us.
 You will never understand how I’ve experienced my life in the same way that I’ll never wholly appreciate how you have experienced yours.